Azure/azure-powershell/src/PrivateDns/PrivateDns/help/Set-AzPrivateDnsZone.md

 ```

 ### -ResourceGroupName
-Specifies the name of the resource group that contains the zone to remove.
+Specifies the name of the resource group that contains the zone to be updated.
 You must also specify the *ZoneName* parameter.
 Alternatively, you can specify the private DNS zone using a **DnsZone** object, passed via either the pipeline or the *Zone* parameter.